You are here

 Head to these terraces, towers and rooftops for next-level views of the DC skyline.

-Situated on Pennsylvania Avenue, also known as “America’s Main Street,” the recently reopened Old Post Office clock tower features an observation deck with sweeping views of every direction of the city.
+Situated on Pennsylvania Avenue, also known as “America’s Main Street,” the Old Post Office clock tower features an observation deck with sweeping views of every direction of the city.
 Marvel at one-of-a-kind scenes of the U.S. Capitol building, and then admire panoramas of the National Mall.
 Not only are the cityscapes plentiful, but the clock tower also features the Bells of Congress – ten 300- to 3,000-pound bells which replicate the ones tolling at Westminster Abbey.
 Situated in the Trump International Hotel Washington, D.C., the tower is operated by the National Park Service.

 The John F. Kennedy Center for the Performing Arts is a world-class venue with a year-round calendar of theater, music and dance.
 But even if you don’t have tickets to a performance, it’s worthy of a visit.
 The wrap-around outdoor terrace is open to the public and offers views of the Washington Monument, Jefferson Memorial and the historic Watergate Hotel.
 You can also soak in the views from the Kennedy Center’s Roof Terrace Restaurant, which takes pre-performance reservations and hosts a bountiful Sunday brunch.